cstyan/adbDocumentation/README.md

 ---

-Here's what Googles own implementation of ADB does.
+Here's what Googles own implementation of ADB does:

 1. The CNXN command ![cnxn](https://github.com/cstyan/adbDocumentation/raw/master/images/googleCNXN.jpg) Notice that the 8 bytes are the same as the bytes previous to the `host::` bytes in the last hex dump.
 This is from the `data_length` and `data_crc32` fields being set based on wanting to send `host::` as our data.
 2. The `host::` system-identity string ![host](https://github.com/cstyan/adbDocumentation/raw/master/images/googleHost.png)
 ^ there's our actual data payload.
 So you have to send twice for every command.
 Such overhead, many packets!